jjbenson85/jamdex/README.md

 ###### Rebuild!
 I think that if this project was to continue it should be rebuilt from the ground up, using the lessons learnt as a basis for an improved site.

-I think it would be possible to simplify a lot of the code, particularly how not events and settings are passed around between components, maybe by using a central store with Redux.
+I think it would be possible to simplify a lot of the code, particularly how events and settings are passed around between components, maybe by using a central store with Redux.

 I think it would also be easier to build this site using a DB like Mongo, and keep the object oriented nature consistent through out the project.